opencpu/opencpu-server/build-on-debian.md

-# Build OpenCPU cloud server on Debian
+# Buil ddeOpenCPU cloud server on Debian

 > Tested only with Debian 7.0 Wheezy.
 Many dependencies of OpenCPU are outdated on Debian.
-This is why Ubuntu is preferred.
-To build on Debian we must backport some dependencies.
+This is why Ubuntu is the preferred OS to run OpenCPU.
+To build on Debian we must backport some dependencies, in particular R, Apache2.4

 All instructions below must be executed with `sudo` or as `root` user.

 ## Install and enable AppArmor

 	#become root
 	sudo -i

 	#Install apparmor
 	sudo apt-get install apparmor-utils